 The Mission Statement for the Wright County Attorney's Office is:

-The Wright County Attorney's Office has 28 employees: 1 County Attorney, 1 Chief Deputy County Attorney, 1 Chief of Criminal Division, 12 Assistant County Attorneys, 1 Office Manager, 1 Victim/Witness Coordinator, 1 Paralegal, and 9 Secretaries, all of whom work hard at representing the Wright County Attorney's Office and the citizens of Wright County.
+The Wright County Attorney's Office has 28 employees: 1 County Attorney, 1 Chief Deputy County Attorney, 1 Chief of Criminal Division, 12 Assistant County Attorneys, 1 Office Manager, 1 Victim/Witness Coordinator, 1 Paralegal, and 9 Legal Administrative Assistants, all of whom work hard at representing the Wright County Attorney's Office and the citizens of Wright County.
 The County Attorney supervises the assistant county attorneys and support staff, establishes policy and guidelines to be used by them, and performs administration to insure that the duties of the office are properly carried out.
-The annual budget (2011) is approximately $2,618,000.
+The annual budget (2013) is approximately $2,592,555.

 The County Attorney utilizes the "Team Approach" to prosecution which requires a working relationship between the County Attorney's Office and law enforcement that instills credibility, confidence, cooperation and teamwork.
 The County Attorney's Office works with the Wright County Sheriff's Department, the Buffalo Police Department, the Annandale Police Department, the Howard Lake Police Department, the Minnesota Bureau of Criminal Apprehension and the Minnesota State Patrol.
 To further the "Team Approach," the County Attorney's Office will provide instruction to law enforcement on criminal law and procedure.

-The County Attorney's Office has an adult Felony/Gross Misdemeanor Criminal/Traffic Division, an adult Misdemeanor/Petty Misdemeanor Criminal/Traffic Division and a Juvenile Delinquency/Traffic Division and Juvenile CHIPS (Children in Need of Protection or Services) that includes Truancy and Termination of Parental Rights.
+The County Attorney's Office has an adult Felony Criminal/Traffic Division, an adult Gross Misdemeanor Criminal/Traffic Division, an adult misdemeanor/Petty Misdemeanor Criminal/Traffic Division and a Juvenile Delinquency/Traffic Division and Juvenile CHIPS (Children in Need of Protection or Services) that includes Truancy and Termination of Parental Rights.